sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 Distributing an example file
 ----------------------------

-To demonstrate distributing files to all grid nodes, create a file and a directory within your home directory:
+To demonstrate distributing files to all Grid nodes, create a file and a directory within your home directory:

 .. code-block:: bash